feelingit/next-resume/README.md

 # next-resume

-Create a resume with next.js.
+Create a multi-language resume with next.js.

 ## Installing